Marioegidio/hot-cool/README.md

 For deploying the function
 - Set your IP in the url of _yaml_ file
-- Create new prject on Nuclio
+- Create a new project on Nuclio
 - Access, from the Nuclio dashboard, to the project _YOUR-PROJECT-NAME_ and create new function.
 - When the system ask to create new function you have to select the import form yaml
 - Load the file "src/sensors/temperaturehandlermqtt.yaml".